arpit-omprakash/arpit-omprakash.github.io/_posts/2020-7-16-The-Most-Noble-Profession.md

 The nobility of the profession is discussed to a very large extent in our society and most people are categorized or stereotyped according to their profession.
 But, **profession is just one aspect of someone's life**.
 What I feel should be used to categorize people, if at all it is necessary, is their passion (I digress).
 Things that they enjoy doing.

 (Back on track) Putting people into blocks of profession and giving them a general notion of nobility according to their job is something weird for me.
-Instead I think we should all try to individually ascertain the nobility of a given individual.
+Instead I think we should all try to ascertain the nobility of a given individual.
 Hopefully people will understand this someday.